AFLplusplus/AFLplusplus/docs/INSTALL.md

 To build AFL, install llvm (and perhaps gcc) from brew and follow the general instructions for Linux.
 If possible avoid Xcode at all cost.

-`brew install wget git make llvm`
+`brew install wget git make cmake llvm`

-Be sure to setup PATH to point to the correct clang binaries and use gmake, e.g.:
+Be sure to setup PATH to point to the correct clang binaries and use the freshly installed clang, clang++ and gmake, e.g.:

 ```
 export PATH="/usr/local/Cellar/llvm/12.0.1/bin/:$PATH"
+export CC=clang
+export CXX=clang++
 gmake
 cd frida_mode
 gmake